WICG/attribution-reporting-api/EVENT.md

 ```

 Each of these mechanisms will cause the browser to initiate a `keepalive` fetch
 request to the URL indicated by `attributionsrc`.
-The request will include a new
-HTTP header `Attribution-Reporting-Source-Info` which will include whether the
-source was a `navigation` or `event` source.

 The response to this request will configure the API.
 The browser will expect
 data in a new JSON HTTP header `Attribution-Reporting-Register-Source` which